blittle/smallmouth/README.md

 ```
 See a more [complete example](example/index.html) with AngularJS.
 ##Release notes
+ - v0.3.3 - Add .auth method for custom authentication passing a token.
+LargeMouth must implement a auth method in its manifest file in order for it to resolve.
+We no longer immediately subscribe (or even connect to LargeMouth) when resources are created, rather we wait till an event is attached or remove, set, child, or update is called.
  - v0.3.2 - Add a default host option allowing declarations not to include the host.
  - v0.3.1 - Add an adapter for communicating with native websockets rather than a wrapper library.
 Also convenience methods for switching between adapters - SmallMouth.getAvailableAdapters() SmallMouth.setSocketAdapter(SmallMouth.getAvailableAdapters()[0]).
  - v0.3.0 - Implement basic security and the remove method.